Logos and uniforms of the New York Yankees: Design and appearance of uniforms

 Alex Rodriguez in the 1973–2023 away uniform.

 Nick Swisher in the regular pinstriped home uniform.

 The Yankees do not have names on the back of either of their uniforms, as seen on Luke Voit (left) and Mariano Rivera (right).

 The Yankees' official uniform colors are midnight navy blue and white.
 The home uniform is white with distinctive pinstripes and a navy interlocking "NY" at the chest.
-The away uniform is gray with "NEW YORK" written across the chest in navy blue outlined in white and navy-white-navy stripes on the sleeve cuff.
-The player number is on the back of the uniform jersey in navy (outlined in white on the road jersey), and is not accompanied by the player name.
+The away uniform is gray with "NEW YORK" written across the chest in navy blue.
+The road uniform had the "NEW YORK" wordmark in midnight navy blue outlined in white and the sleeves in navy-white-navy stripes on the sleeve cuff until 2024.
+The player number is on the back of the uniform jersey in navy (outlined in white on the road jersey until 2024), and is not accompanied by the player's name.
 A navy blue cap with a white interlocking "NY" logo is worn with both uniforms.

 Contrary to baseball legend, the Yankees did not start wearing pinstriped uniforms to make Babe Ruth look slimmer in the late 1920s and 1930s.
 In truth, the Yankees briefly added pinstripes to their uniforms in 1912, then re-added them on a permanent basis soon after Jacob Ruppert bought the team in 1915.